Viridos (company)

+In April 2025, Viridos filed for bankruptcy in Delaware (Case number: 1:25-bk-10697).

 Synthetic biology is an interdisciplinary branch of biology and engineering, combining fields such as biotechnology, evolutionary biology, molecular biology, systems biology, biophysics, computer engineering, and genetic engineering.
 Synthetic Genomics uses techniques such as software engineering, bioprocessing, bioinformatics, biodiscovery, analytical chemistry, fermentation, cell optimization, and DNA synthesis to design and build biological systems.
 The company produces or performs research in the fields of sustainable bio-fuels, insect resistant crops, transplantable organs, targeted medicines, DNA synthesis instruments as well as a number of biological reagents.

 Core markets

 SGI mainly operates in three end markets: research, bioproduction and applied products.
 The research segment focuses on genomics solutions for academic and commercial research organizations.
 The commercial products and services include instrumentation, reagents, DNA synthesis services, and bioinformatics services and software.
 In 2015, the company launched the BioXP 3200 system, a fully automated benchtop instrument that produces DNA fragments from many different sources for genomic data.

 The company's efforts in bio-based production are intended to improve both existing production hosts and develop entirely new synthetic production hosts with the goal of more efficient routes to bioproducts.

 SGI has a number of commercial as well as research and development stage programs across a variety of industries.
 Some of these research partnerships include: